Temples of Jaipur Half-Day Tour - Photo 1

 You'll be picked up from your hotel in Jaipur in the morning to start exploring the most important temples in the Rajasthani capital.

-The tour concludes with visits to Akshardham and Lakshminarayan temples, finishing at the Hawa Mahal, known as Jaipur's Palace of the Winds.
+You will finish your tour at Akshardham and Lakshminarayan temples, concluding with a visit to Hawa Mahal, known as Jaipur's Palace of the Winds.

 Important information